-Antiphons and scripture passages courtesy of the U.S. Conference of Catholic Bishops.
-Daily meditations and contemplations adapted from Biblical Medications for Lent by Rev. Carroll Stuhlmueller, C.P.; prayers are from The Roman Missal, Catholic Book Publishing, 2011; information about saints, solemnities, feasts and memorials courtesy of the Catholic Culture web site.
+Scripture passages (NAB translation) courtesy of the U.S. Conference of Catholic Bishops.
+Daily meditations and contemplations adapted from the Irish Jesuits' Sacred Space web page and Biblical Medications for Lent by Rev. Carroll Stuhlmueller, C.P.; prayers are from The Roman Missal, Catholic Book Publishing, 2011; information about saints, solemnities, feasts and memorials courtesy of the Catholic Culture web site.

-frlumpe:2025
+frlumpe:2024